Judge John Sticht Memorial

 Procedures and Understandings

-A $1,000 award will be distributed (pending Memorial funds availability) annually to the university that the student/alumni is applying from with designation to the awardees for general support of his/her success in legal studies and/or profession.
-A maximum of two awards of $1,000 each will be given annually.
+A minimum of $500 and a $1,000 maximum will be distributed (pending Memorial funds availability) to the university that the student/alumni is applying from with designation to the awardees for general support of his/her success in legal studies and/or profession.

 Eligibility Requirements